API Documentation — OpenAPI 3.1, Versioning & Scalar

 The relaxation is scoped to the Scalar endpoint via an internal metadata

 marker, so no other route inherits it.
-See
+When the OAuth2 popup is active, COOP is

 Security Headers — CSP contributors